 - 1. All students must apply for admission to LCC through Admissions office. - 2.
 Students interested in applying to the Nursing Program should then meet with an advisor for information regarding the Nursing Program. - 3.
-Students interesting in applying to the Nursing Program must get a nursing packet/application from the nursing department (in person or by mail) and complete and submit by the application deadline. - 4.
-Students must have taken and passed the ATI-TEAS entrance exam prior to the established due date and within one year of applying to the program.
-Note: only three attempts are allowed per year. - 5.
+Students interesting in applying to the Nursing Program must get a nursing packet/application from the nursing department (in person, by mail or Luna website) and complete and submit by the application deadline, the last Friday of May (please contact the Nursing Department for the application due date). - 4.
+Students must have taken and passed the ATI-TEAS entrance exam prior to the established due date and within one academic year of applying to the program.
+Note: only three attempts are allowed per academic year. - 5.
 Students must have completed all pre-requisite coursework by the end of the spring semester prior to fall admission to the Nursing Program.
-All pre-requisite courses must be completed with a grade of "C" or higher (including supporting courses) with a GPA of at least a 2.75. - 6.
-Must submit official high school and college/university transcripts to LCC no later than the end of May.
-This is required if students are requesting that credit be given for classes taken at other institutions.
+All pre-requisite courses must be completed with a grade of "C" or higher (including supporting courses) with a GPA of at least a 2.75.
+All Science courses must be taken within 7 years of application.
+(Candidates who are lacking 1 pre-requisite course, and have passed the TEAS entrance exam, and have a GPA greater than 2.75, may petition in writing to the director for an exception to complete one (1) course in the summer prior to admission.
+These candidates will be given academic provisional acceptance until the course is completed and passed with a "C" or better).
+Provisional Candidates will be ranked after all other qualified applicants - 6.
+Must submit official high school and college/university transcripts to LCC prior to the application deadline.
+This is

+- required if students are requesting that credit be given for classes taken at other institutions.
 Transfer credit may be granted after a review of transcripts by the LCC Registrar and the Director of Nursing.
-A grade of "C" or higher is required for transfer of any credit(s) from each course.
-All information is due in the admissions office by the end of May of each year. - 7.
-The selection process for the Nursing Program begins after receipt of the student's application to the School

-- of Nursing by the due date determined by the Nursing Department.
+A grade of "C" or higher is required for transfer of any credit(s) from each course. - 7.
+The selection process for the Nursing Program begins after receipt of the student's application to the School of Nursing by the last Friday of May.
 It is the responsibility of the student to notify the School of Nursing of any change of address or telephone number, or other information affecting the student's application. - 8.
-Nursing student selection will be made during the first two weeks of July.
+Nursing student candidate selection will be made approximately two weeks after the applications are due, unless otherwise specified.
 Students selected for admission will be notified by mail.
-No information regarding selection status will be given by telephone or email, nor will any such information be posted prior to the release of admissions status for all applicants. - 9.
-The following outlines the selection process followed by the LCC School of Nursing, in alignment with the NMNEC Admissions Guidelines:
+No information regarding selection status will be given by telephone or email, nor will any such information be posted prior to the release of admission status for all applicants. - 9.
+The following chart outlines the selection process followed by the LCC School of Nursing, in alignment with the NMNEC Admissions Guidelines: